kezenator/adventofcode/README.md

     that returns neighbours.
 Lost quite a few minutes on this.
 Other trick was the addition is not mod 10 - but (((a + b - 1) % 9) + 1).
     Best score yet this year!
+16. Great Day!
+Great Puzzle!
+It's been one of the best days of the year.
+    Not the most fun, but one of the most productive.
+And a puzzle that's right up my street.
+Unfortunately I'm an engineer - and network packet decoding means I look for accuracy not development speed.
+It's got some error handling.
+    Also - two wines before I wrote this one.
+Look it's Christmas - and this is meant to be fun?!?!?!?
+Will this be used again this year?
+It's hard to say.
+It seems like a building block - there are plenty of unused op-codes.
+Perhaps even recursive functions via a map of "function definition" and then "function call" opcodes.
+We'll see how my predictions play out....
+    Merry Christmas!